vpa24/ESL-47---Intermediate-Low-Integrated-Reading-Writing/docs/source/index.rst

 .. tip::
    .. raw:: html

-      You can click on the link below for each unit, and from each unit page, there are links outlining that unit's topics.
-Also, you can use the search function located at the top right of the menu bar to help you quickly find specific information.
+      You can use the search function located at the top right of the menu bar to help you quickly find specific information.

 Contents